Update: The Writer has updated the review to reflect their thoughts on the Picnic Panic DLC

 There are some areas of the game that could have benefited from some slightly cringey humor.
 It's not Guacemelee 2 bad, but it's there.
-The game also could have benefited from having a warp point to about half the levels.
+The game also could have benefited from having a warp point to about halfway point of each of the levels.
 Instead, you are expected to go through some of the other areas to get to them.
 That's some bad design oversight that doesn't take the player's time into consideration.
 But all in all, The Messenger is a well polished platformer, and if you are a fan of ninjas or Ninja Gaiden, the game is highly recommended.

 The Good: The gameplay is really solid, and if you are a completionist, the achievements provide ample reply value.